 Do I get my books back after the awards?

 No. Books and manuscripts submitted as part of your nomination will not be returned.

-At the end of the awards cycle, State Library of Queensland may use selected books to build collections.
+At the end of the awards cycle, State Library may use selected books to build collections.
 Any remaining books are donated to charity.

 When will the winners and finalists be notified?

 Shortlisted books and finalists

 All nominators will be notified by email prior to the shortlist being announced.
 Note: there is no shortlist for the Queensland Writers Fellowships.